-Nobody wants boring old Arial or Times New Roman as part of their cool new brand, especially not the Creative Director.
+When it comes to the basics of rebranding, there’s no better place to start.
+Fonts! nobody wants boring old Arial or Times New Roman as part of their cool new brand, especially not the Creative Director.
 It’s therefore very common for designers to choose a custom font, i.e. one that isn’t part of the Mac or Windows operating system, and many designers favour fonts that have a rich set of weights/cuts, for instance Helvetica Neue which has no less than 59 styles from Ultra Light to Extended Black!

 Requirement 1: Font choice

 If you’re not using MS Office at all then lucky you, you can go mad and choose virtually any font under the sun.
 However, if you do use MS Office, or Google G Suite, then you can either choose to specify a more basic font specifically only for Office use, or you can dumb down your font choice across the board in the name of Office compatibility.

 You can of course purchase/download custom fonts and install those on all your end-users’ computers but these won’t work in Office Online or G suite.
 Also, if these docs are shared externally with 3rd parties for collaboration, they won’t see them correctly unless they happen to have that font installed.
 You can embed some fonts in a PowerPoint file but it doesn’t always work so I wouldn’t rely on that feature.

 If you want to be completely sure to not have any font problems in MS Office on either Windows or Mac then you are basically limited to these —

 - Arial Black